TimotheeMathieu/adastop/README.md

 Decision between PPO and SAC is: smaller
 Decision between PPO and TRPO is: larger
 Decision between DDPG and SAC is: smaller
-Decision between DDPG and TRPO is: equal
+Decision between DDPG and TRPO is: smaller
 Decision between SAC and TRPO is: larger

 Comparator Saved